 There are a lot of things I really love about the Gut and Psychology Syndrome book.
 Dr. Campbell-McBride does a great job of explaining basic anatomy and physiology of the gastrointestinal system.
 She explains how enzymes work to digest our food, insulin and blood sugar, the role of the immune system in the gut, and the role of beneficial bacteria in the intestines.

-1. First and foremost – that it claims to be a cure-all for children with autism and other neurological disorders.
+First and foremost, the method claims to be a cure-all for children with autism and other neurological disorders.
 Not only does this sometimes lead to false hopes, but it also perpetuates Mom Guilt if the diet does fail.
 The GAPS diet CAN work – but as I mentioned earlier, it does not work for all kids.
 When trying the GAPS diet I tell parents that they should think of it as a therapeutic trial – if leaky gut and malabsorption is the cause of their child’s condition, then the GAPS diet will improve their symptoms.
 If their symptoms do not improve then we need to look elsewhere.
 Autism, ADHD, depression, schizophrenia, anxiety – all of these are multifactorial diseases and disorders – it is unrealistic to expect that all people will be cured with the GAPS diet.

-2. Secondly, there are a few things that I don’t agree with in the book.
+Secondly, there are a few things that I don’t agree with in the book.
 One is the idea that putting a small amount of food on the skin (she recommends the wrist) is an accurate test for food sensitivities.
 There is no research to support this.
 If a patient does have a skin reaction it is quite likely they will have an intestinal reaction (almost undoubtedly).
 But the opposite is not true at all: the absence of a skin reaction does not mean there is no food allergy.
 There are several other small points in the book that I disagree with too (using aspirin for fevers, length of the diet, etc., etc), but I won’t get nit-picky here, I just want to remind readers that one book is not the be-all-end-all for health.

 For patients who do not respond to the traditional meat stock introduction, OR have documented oxidative stress (tested through something like (DNA oxidative stress test, I use DUTCH labs) OR have inflammatory conditions like Crohn’s, Colitis, hypertension, atherosclerosis, asthma, thyroiditis, any other autoimmune condition (like rheumatoid arthritis, lupus, etc.) I recommend a modified GAPS introduction using vegetable juices in lieu of the bone broth.
 Organic, fresh-pressed juices using copious green leafy vegetables, cabbage and only a small amount of sweetener (like a 1/2 apple, one carrot, or some beets) are suggested.
 Foods can be added back in according to the GAPS introduction diet, though of course there will not exactly be a “soup” to add them to.

-7. Low starch: Although the whole principle is to starve the bacteria by eliminating sugars and starches.
+The GAPS diet is also very low-starch.
+Although the whole principle is to starve the bacteria by eliminating sugars and starches.
 Low carb diets may be too limiting and not work for some people.
 Adding safe starches may be essential in these cases.

-10. Not sufficient Fiber: Insufficient fiber intake for a long term can alter gut microbial flora and can cause further dysbiosis leading to new food intolerances in a few.
+Another issue: insufficient fiber in the GAPS diet.
+Insufficient fiber intake for a long term can alter gut microbial flora and can cause further dysbiosis leading to new food intolerances in a few.
 So, I again emphasize short term for restricted diets.

-11. Failure to add anti-microbials: I believe this is the number one cause for GAPS-diet failure.
+Finally for now, the GAPS diet does not push the addition of anti-microbials.
+I believe this is the number one cause for GAPS-diet failure.
 When I have a patient who has been on the GAPS diet and either improved only slightly or improved and then regressed, I always look for gut dysbiosis.
 Yeast overgrowth, overgrowth of pathogenic bacteria, or Small Intestinal Bacterial Overgrowth (SIBO) are incredibly common conditions in our era of frequent antibiotic-use and stress.

 The GAPS diet is definitely designed to eliminate gut dysbiosis by “starving” bad bacteria and providing good bacteria from fermented foods.
 But for people with incredibly high bacterial/yeast loads the GAPS diet simply isn’t going to be enough.
 Remember, even if a patient is completely fasting there will still be some food supply for the microorganisms just from the sloughing off of dead intestinal cells.
 In other words, starving out bacteria usually isn’t good enough.
 (Unless you do actually starve, and I don’t recommend that!)
 Even bone broth, though it is low in fermentable sugars, does contain a very small amount of food which can be just enough for dysbiotic flora to live in.